Loading...

 Okay, so we know that an effective topic sentence might follow the structure that you can see on the screen.

+Let's have a look at an example of this, shall we?
+"At the beginning of 'The Dark Lady', Akala is showing us that the room is a safe, reassuring place through the use of the semantic field of comfort."
 Okay, shall we just have a look at how that uses that structure?
-At the beginning of "The Dark Lady," that's telling us the place of the text, the writer Akala, we mention them by name because we know their name, is showing us that the room is, link back to the intention, well, what's Akala trying to say?
-That the room is a safe and reassuring place.
+"At the beginning of 'The Dark Lady'," that's telling us the place of the text, the writer, "Akala," we mentioned them by name because we know their name, "is showing us that the room is," linked back to the intention.

 And how does he do that?
 Through the use of the semantic field of comfort.

-Place in the text, the writer's name, link to intention and reference to method.
+Place in the text, the writer's name, link to intention, and reference to method.

 Well done if you could see how that example really makes use of the structure that I've shared with you.

 Okay, let's check how we're getting on, shall we?
 Which two of the following statements are true?
-Is it A, a topic sentence should use quotations from the text?
+Is it A, a topic sentence should be, should use quotations from the text?
 B, a topic sentence should give the reader an idea of where or when in the text?
 Is it C, a topic sentence should link to the writer's intention?
 Pause the video, have a think.

 Okay, really well done if you said B and C.